-Substances like metals, their sulfides etc. cannot be simply mixed with the dispersion medium to form a colloidal solution.
+Substances like metals, their sulfides etc cannot be simply mixed with the dispersion medium to form a colloidal solution.
 Some special methods are used to make their colloidal solutions.
 Such kinds of sols are known as lyophobic sols.
 These kinds of colloidal solutions always carry some charge on them.
 All the particles of a given colloidal system have like charges because of which they don’t combine together and settle down.
 This is the main cause of the stability of colloids.
 If by any chance we can remove the charge present on the sol, the particles get closer to each other, and they accumulate to form aggregates and precipitate under the action of gravity.
 This process of accumulation and settling down of particles is further known as coagulation or precipitation.

 The process of coagulation can be carried out in the following ways:

-- By electrophoresis: In this method, the colloidal particles are forced to move towards the oppositely charged particles, and then they are discharged and collected at the bottom.
+- By electrophoresis: In this method, the colloidal particles are forced to move towards the oppositely charged electrodes, and then they are discharged and collected at the bottom.

-2. By mixing two oppositely charged sols: In this type of coagulation equal amounts of oppositely charged particles are mixed, they cancel out their charges and then precipitate.
+2. By mixing two oppositely charged sols: In this type of coagulation equal amounts of oppositely colloids are mixed which mutually coagulates their charges resulting in the precipitation.

 Fig. Coagulation by mixing two oppositely charged sols

 3. By boiling: Whenever we boil a sol, the molecules of the dispersion medium start colliding with each other and with the surface, this, in turn, disturbs the adsorption layer.
 This reduces the charge on the sol due to which the colloid particles come together, form aggregates and settle down.

-4. By persistent dialysis: Under the persistent dialysis parts of electrolytes are removed completely and the sol loses its stability and ultimately coagulates.
+4. By persistent dialysis: Under persistent dialysis parts of electrolytes are removed completely and the sol loses its stability and ultimately coagulates.

 Fig. Coagulation by Persistent Dialysis